jimka2001/cl-rte/adjuvant/README.md

 ### Other

+* `count-1-bits` -- given an non-negative integer, count the number of 1 bits in its binary representation

+* `count-bit-diffs` -- Given two unsigned integers, count the numbers of bits their binary representations differ by.

 * `prog1-let` -- This macro declares the given variable, and returns its value after the body has been evaluated.
 E.g.,
 ```lisp
 (prog1-let (A 100)